kairosdb/metrics4j/README.md

 Each metric reported consists of a value (long, double, duration or string) a timestamp (determined by when the metric is reported) and a set of tags (key value pairs).

-Lets look at an example of how this would be done.
-Lets say you have a service that receives messages and you want to report the amount of data your service is receiving.
+Let's look at an example of how this would be done.
+Lets say you have a service that receives messages, you want to report the amount of data your service is receiving.
 First step is to create an interface in your code that defines what you are reporting:
 ```java